kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

 ## Client-side EP profile

-Client developer uses CTL to select a schema for the client-side EP profile.
+Client developer uses CTL to select a schema as the structure for the initial client-side EP profile data.
 Then, the client-side endpoint profile is generated during [registration of a new endpoint]({{root_url}}Programming-guide/Key-platform-features/Devices-provisioning-and-registration/#endpoint-registration).

 The client-side endpoint profile can be updated at run time using an SDK API call.